 Now this is a project I would love to recreate!
 Maggie Overby, made sure to put the funk into this one.
 This Harper Box inspiration in my opinion looks better than the original and is extremely easy to recreate.
 I love the orange and white.
 Head on over to check out her funky, fun decor and tutorial.

 Palm leaves are all the rage this year and if you follow Monica from Monica Wants it you know greenery and flowers are a must in her home.
-Sometimes the most simplest way to bring nature in is through art.
+Sometimes the simplest way to bring nature in is through art.
 This palm beach has hints of blue, lime, and yellow and would complement other colors on the rainbow spectrum pretty nicely if you ask me.

 Rachael from This is Our Bliss, just moved into a new home and I am loving how all her dark colors are popping on her light walls.
 She decided to DIY a metal wall sculpture inspired by the Forged Metal Wall Sculpture from Pottery Barn and let’s just say, she knocked this DIY out of the park.
 The black pops on her wall and complements her style and furniture perfectly.
+If anyone else is interested in creating their own DIY version of this wall sculpture, they could easily do it with a few tools.
+Obviously, you’ll need to find some metal.
+If you’re upcycling this metal, you could consider using metal chop saws to cut and shape the metal, allowing you to easily weld it together, creating something similar to Rachael’s wall decoration.

 I love a good gold leaf project!
 Tricia 1 of 2 of the gals behind the blog Suburban B*tches created some fun art inspired by PB’s Gold Leaf Coral Art.
 This project is definitely summer appropriate and will brighten up any home!